 - Choose your colors.
 I try to choose colors that match the photo I’m using, and my blog brand.
 That’s not always possible though because the two may be in conflict, but that’s okay!
 You wouldn’t want to use orange text on a red photo just because you use orange in your blog.
 (OR maybe you do?)

 When possible, stick with colors from your blog, but don’t be afraid to choose different colors to match the photo instead.
 Side note: Pinterest loves warm colors now so you can just store that little tidbit away.

 - Don’t forget to add your website URL at the bottom!
 That’s a great way to ensure no one steals your photos, and creates another way too drive more traffic to your blog.

-So if you’re ready to create beautiful photos go take your own, if not, head on over to Oh Tilly to get them done for you.
-It’s a great investment in your blog.
+Styled Stock Photography is a great investment in your blog.
 I can’t wait to see what you come up with!